The American Headache Society (in which Dr. Shirazi is a member of) has classified headaches into three main groups.

 FORWARD HEAD POSTURE

-Forward Head Posture (figure 4) occurs when there is a Jaw issue, an airway issue, or other orthopedic imbalance(s), or even a combination thereof.
+Forward Head Posture occurs when there is a Jaw issue, an airway issue, or other orthopedic imbalance(s), or even a combination thereof.

-This FHP puts extreme pressure on the neck itself; for every inch of FHP, the neck must carry an extra 10 lbs. (the average weight of a human head).
+This FHP puts extreme pressure on the neck itself; for every inch of FHP, the neck must carry an extra 10 lbs. (the average weight of a human head) which causes a lot of strain on the body.

 TINGLING, NUMBNESS OR PAIN DOWN ARMS